 Is there more than one kind of physical therapy available after a crash?

 Physical therapy isn’t just for whiplash or broken bones.
 There are several categories of crash injuries for which the treatment can be helpful.

 Physical therapists can also provide neurological therapy for people who suffered from traumatic brain injuries as a result of their car accident.
 Brain trauma can affect balance, strength and the sense of touch, among other serious problems.
 Physical therapy is often key to improving these conditions after the accident.

 Of course, orthopedic damage to the neck, back, knees and shoulders is also helped by “classic” physical therapy.
 PT for these injuries typically includes specialized exercises and gentle, targeted massage.

 Why is it important to start physical therapy as soon as possible?

 Depending on your injury, scar tissue can build up along injured muscles, tendons and joints — making the recovery process that much longer if you don’t work on it as soon as possible.
 PT also helps you avoid “teaching” your body bad habits to make up for your injuries, such as potentially throwing your spine out of alignment because you’re favoring an aching hip.

 Finally, any insurance or legal claims you may be seeking will need documentation in order to prove the duration needed for physical therapy treatment.

-Our team of dedicated professionals can help you with all of these issues, by working with you to determine the scope of physical therapy care that you need, as well as providing any needed professional documentation.
-Call us today for an appointment, so that you can begin recovery from your motor vehicle accident as soon as possible.
+Our team of physical therapists can help you with all of these issues, by working with you to determine the scope of physical therapy care that you need, as well as providing any needed professional documentation.
+Contact us today at Seymour, Columbus & Greensburg, IN centers for an appointment, so that you can begin recovery from your motor vehicle accident as soon as possible.